EPS 95 Pensioners: Can You Still Secure Increased Benefits if You Retired After 1.9.2014?

 NARASIMHAN TS

-A joint option under clause 11(3) has to be exercised by employee and employer.
-This states you will contribute in excess of statutory limit and on actual salary.
+Dear Mr. V. Raghunathan, a joint option under clause 11(3) has to be exercised by the employee and the employer.
+This states that you will contribute in excess of the statutory limit and based on the actual salary.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute